jfbelisle83/pdsnd_github/README.md

 ### Programming for Data Science Project #3 - GitHub

 ### Description
-This is a project where I practiced myself with GitHub based on previous work with the Bikeshare Project.
+This is a project where I practiced myself with GitHub based on previous work with the Bikeshare Project (Project #2).

 ### Files used
 bikeshare.py
 .gitignore

 ### Credits
-https://github.com/jfbelisle83/pdsnd_github.git which I forked for this project.
+https://github.com/jfbelisle83/pdsnd_github.git which I forked for this project